 The PORTAL program guides you in designing and conducting original research studies, leading to new approaches to the prevention, diagnosis, prognosis, and treatment of disease.
 This comprehensive dual degree program prepares you for a future as lifelong learners and for careers in academia, research institutes, industry, or regulatory agencies.

 Applications to PORTAL will be accepted from our first-year students.
 Successful applicants will begin the program during their second year at ISMMS.
-Students may also apply during their third year to begin the program during a Scholarly Year.
 Applicants are expected to have substantial clinical or translational research experience.
 We base all decisions on merit and without discrimination because of race, sex, color, creed, age, national origin, handicap, veteran status, marital status, or sexual orientation.

 PORTAL Leadership & Staff